awsdocs/amazon-rds-user-guide/doc_source/USER_ReplicateBackups.md

 The following CLI example replicates automated backups from a DB instance in the US West \(Oregon\) Region to the US East \(N\.
 Virginia\) Region\.
 It also encrypts the replicated backups, using an AWS KMS key in the destination Region\.

-**Note**
-If you encrypt the backups, you must also include the `--source-region` option\.
-Specifying the source AWS Region autogenerates a presigned URL that is a valid request for the operation that can be executed in the source Region\.
-For more information on presigned URLs, see [Authenticating Requests: Using Query Parameters \(AWS Signature Version 4\)](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html) in the *Amazon Simple Storage Service API Reference* and [Signature Version 4 signing process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the *AWS General Reference*\.

 **To enable backup replication**
 + Run one of the following commands\.